Commercial Real Estate Appraisals Explained: What the $500K Threshold Means

 Commercial Real Estate Appraisal Lender Requirements

 The Federal Reserve Board (the Fed), the Federal Deposit Insurance Corporation (FDIC), and the Office of the Comptroller of the Currency (the Agencies) signed off on the new rule.
 The purpose of the change was to reduce burdensome banking requirements.
 Qualifying business loans must be less than $1,000,000 and not rely on rental income or sale of the property as the primary source of repayment for the loan secured by the commercial real estate.
-As you would expect, financial institutions are still required to document a reasonable and appropriate evaluation of the property.
+As you would expect, financial institutions must still document a reasonable and appropriate evaluation of the property.
 To do this, they must use sound banking practices.
-However, the evaluation can be performed by someone other than a certified or licensed appraiser.
+However, someone other than a certified or licensed appraiser can perform the evaluation.

 Documentation for Commercial Real Estate Appraisal Under $500,000